The Murderers Are Among Us: Plot

-Berlin in 1945 after Germany's defeat in the war.
-The former military surgeon Dr. Hans Mertens (Ernst Wilhelm Borchert) stumbles down the street, drunk.
+In Berlin in 1945, after Germany's defeat in World War II, former military surgeon Dr. Hans Mertens (Ernst Wilhelm Borchert) stumbles down the street, drunk.
 He suffers from flashbacks of the war and has an aversion to people in pain, which prevents him from practicing medicine.
 Instead, he spends his days drinking.
 An artist and Nazi concentration camp survivor, Susanne Wallner (Hildegard Knef), finds him living in her apartment as she returns home.

-They reluctantly live together at first, then become friends.
+They reluctantly share the space at first, then become friends.
 Susanne finds a letter to a Mrs. Brückner in the apartment and confronts Mertens about it.
 Mertens tries to get a job at a hospital, but a screaming woman gives him flashbacks and he is left incapacitated.
+Meanwhile, Susanne finds a battlefield "farewell" letter entrusted to Mertens, to be mailed upon the man's death, which he never sent.
+On her own she decides to deliver the letter to his widow, discovering instead the man, Ferdinand Brückner (Arno Paulsen), is not only alive but prospering.
+When Mertens returns, Susanne informs him of it all.
+Rather than being grateful his former Captain is well he is distressed.

-Meanwhile, Susanne meets with Ferdinand Brückner (Arno Paulsen).
-When Mertens returns, Susanne informs him that Brückner is alive and well.
-Mertens visits Brückner, his former captain, and stays for dinner.
-Brückner is now a successful businessman, producing pots out of old Stahlhelme, the German military steel helmet.
-After the dinner, Brückner returns to Mertens his gun from the war.
+Mertens visits Brückner, and stays for dinner.
+Brückner has become a successful businessman, producing pots out of old Stahlhelme, the German military steel helmet.
+After the dinner, Brückner returns to Mertens his gun from the war, which, gravely wounded, he had requested from him to commit suicide in the face of imminent capture.
 Mertens has another flashback and goes home drunk.

 Soon after, Mertens decides to kill Brückner.
 He leads Brückner away under the pretense of going to a bar and takes him along a purportedly shorter route, through the rubble and abandoned buildings of Berlin.
 When he thinks they are alone, he draws his gun.
 As he does so, a woman in need of a doctor runs out of one of the ruined buildings.
 Brückner tells her that Mertens is a doctor, but Mertens is reluctant to help.
-The woman tells him her only child stopped breathing an hour before, and he goes along with her, while Brückner leaves for the bar alone.
-Mertens performs a tracheotomy on the girl, then Mertens returns home and proclaims his love for Susanne.
+The woman tells him her only child began to struggle breathing an hour before, and he goes along with her, while Brückner leaves for the bar alone.
+Mertens performs a successful tracheotomy on the girl while Brückner lives it up with the showgirls.
+Liberated from his demons by his ability to once-again successfully contribute to life-saving, Mertens returns home and proclaims his love for Susanne.

 The film skips forward to Christmas Eve.
 Susanne and Mertens are still living together, and Mertens is now a practicing surgeon.
 Mertens tells Susanne he has to finish something.
 He goes to Brückner's factory, where Brückner and his employees are singing Christmas carols.
-Mertens has a flashback, which reveals that Brückner had ordered the shooting of over a hundred civilians on Christmas Eve of 1942 in a Polish village on the Eastern Front.
+Mertens has a flashback, which reveals that Brückner had ordered the execution of some 120 villagers in Poland, including 31 children, over Mertens' objections, on Christmas Eve of 1942.
 Mertens tries to kill Brückner again, but Susanne stops him at the last minute.
-Instead of killing Brückner they denounce him and he is put on trial for war crimes.
+Instead, they denounce Brückner to the authorities and he is put on trial for war crimes.